MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-Command.md

 name.
 By default, `Get-Command` gets only the commands that run when you type the command name.

-For more information about the method that PowerShell uses to select the command to run when multiple commands have the same name, see [about_Command_Precedence](About/about_Command_Precedence.md) in the TechNet library.
+For more information about the method that PowerShell uses to select the command to run when multiple commands have the same name, see [about_Command_Precedence](About/about_Command_Precedence.md).
 For information about module-qualified command names and running commands that do not run by default because of a name conflict, see [about_Modules](About/about_Modules.md).

 This parameter was introduced in Windows PowerShell 3.0.